squillero/microgp4/README.md

 > :warning: MicroGP4 is currently [**PRE-ALPHA**](https://en.wikipedia.org/wiki/Software_release_life_cycle#Pre-alpha).

-MicroGP (µGP, ``ugp``) is an evolutionary optimizer able to outperform both human experts and conventional heuristics in finding the optimal solution of generic problems.
-It is extremely versatile, being able to tackle problem those solutions are fixed-length bit strings, as well as to optimize realistic assembly programs including loops, interrupts and recursive sub routines.

-MicroGP first creates a set of random solutions, then iteratively refines and enhances them using the result of their evaluations together with structural information; [several different techniques](https://scholar.google.com/scholar?q=%28+squillero+OR+tonda+%29+AND+microgp) — some [inspired by the mechanisms of natural evolution](https://en.wikipedia.org/wiki/Evolutionary_computation) — are used to explore efficiently the search space, and eventually pinpoint the best solution.
-The first prototype was created [around Y2K](docs/history.rst), a fully working version was [coded in C in 2002](https://github.com/squillero/microgp2) and then [re-engineered in C++ in 2006](https://github.com/squillero/microgp3).
-The fourth version is in Python, redesigned from scratch to take advantage of the peculiar features of the language and to exploit its huge standard library.
-MicroGP would not have been possible without the help and support of [several people](docs/contributors.rst).
+MicroGP (µGP, ``ugp``) is an evolutionary optimizer able to outperform both human experts and conventional heuristics in finding good solution of hard problems.
+It first creates a set of random solutions, then iteratively refines and enhances them using the result of their evaluations together with structural information.
+Different techniques --- some inspired by the mechanisms of natural evolution --- are used to explore efficiently the search space.

 #### Installation